OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaSwitch.rst

     .. cpp:function:: OcaStatus GetPositionName(OcaUint16 Index, OcaString &Name)

         Gets the name assigned to a given switch position.
-The return value indicates whether the name was successfully retrieved.

         This method has id ``4.3``.